From real affine geometry to complex geometry: The algorithm

 Thus in $R^0_{\id_\tau,\sigma_1}$, letting $e_{\rho_i}: v\to\rho_i$,

 the last equality by~(\ref{multiplicative condition}).
 This is the desired consistency.

 Note that according to Remark~\ref{log structure on X_k} the structure $\scrS_0$ defines an abstract log structure on $X$.
+Checking consistency to order~$0$ means verifying the multiplicative condition~(\ref{multiplicative condition}) for the associated section of $\shLS^+_{\pre, X}$.
 By construction this is indeed just the log structure we started with.
-Note that checking consistency to order~$0$ just means verifying the multiplicative condition~(\ref{multiplicative condition}) for the associated section of $\shLS^+_{\pre, X}$.